Chuah Chong Yang - Singapore

 Potential of mixed-matrix membranes for O2/N2 separation process

-Traditional fuel combustion which uses air (O2/N2) as the oxidant, suffers poor energy efficiency due to the presence of N2.
+Traditional fuel combustion which uses air (O2/N2) as the oxidant suffers poor energy efficiency due to the presence of N2.
 Thus, to increase the O2 content in the feed, O2/N2 separation using membranes has been considered as an attractive alternative compared to conventional cryogenic distillation.
 Nevertheless, polymeric membranes and nanoporous membranes suffer from permeability/selectivity trade-off limitations as well as from poor scalability respectively.
 Hence, mixed-matrix membranes were proposed as a technically viable option to enhance both O2 permeability and O2/N2 selectivity of resulting membranes while retaining the advantages of polymeric materials.
-Nevertheless it is generally challenging to surpass the upper bound limit for O2/N2 separation as commercial polymers possess low O2 permeability.
+It is generally challenging to surpass the upper bound limit for O2/N2 separation as commercial polymers possess low O2 permeability.
 Thus, thermal treatment of polymers at elevated temperatures to form Carbon Molecular Sieve Membranes (CMSM) was conducted.
-Gas permeation properties of CMSM reveals substantial improvements in O2 permeability without sacrificing O2/N2 selectivity with reference to its precursor.
+Gas permeation properties of CMSM reveal substantial improvements in O2 permeability without sacrificing O2/N2 selectivity with reference to its precursor.